-The Center for Genetic Medicine is launching a biannual bioinformatics seminar.
-The course will be led by Matthew Schipma, PhD, Associate Director of the NUSeq Core Facility and Research Assistant Professor of Biochemistry and Molecular Genetics.
+The Center for Genetic Medicine hosts a biannual bioinformatics seminar.
+The course is led by Matthew Schipma, PhD, Associate Director of the NUSeq Core Facility and Research Assistant Professor of Biochemistry and Molecular Genetics.

 Schipma initially developed the course with former Feinberg faculty member Ann Harris, PhD at the Stanley Manne Children’s Research Institute.
 We aim to expand the program on the Chicago campus in order to develop this increasingly-critical skill set among students, staff, and faculty.